mit-satori/getting-started/satori-ssh.rst

 -  don’t run large computations on the login nodes

-In case you want to work with Jupiter Notebooks but cannot use the https://satori-portal.mit.edu portal, you will need to forward Jupiter HTTP ports to your own workstation via SSHv2 tunneling.
+In case you want to work with Jupyter Notebooks but cannot use the https://satori-portal.mit.edu portal, you will need to forward Jupyter HTTP ports to your own workstation via SSHv2 tunneling.
 This can be done like this: (Note FQDN == Fully Qualified Domain Name like nodeXXXX  for the node you are running on (E.g. node0014)

 .. code:: bash